temporalio/edu-102-python-code/exercises/testing-code/README.md

 Since the test runs the Activity, which in turn calls the microservice to do the translation, you'll begin by starting that.

+1. Navigate to `exercises/testing-code/practice`
-1. Run the `python -m pytest` command to execute the provided test
+2. Run the `python -m pytest` command to execute the provided test

 ## Part B: Add another test case for the Activity